CalmhostAcct/what3topics/README.md

+## **Note, What3Topics will no longer recieve any updates.
+Please use [https://chippytech.helioho.st/vectormap/](https://chippytech.helioho.st/vectormap/) instead, since it uses Embeddings and is more reliable.
+The only downside is that it is closed source.**
 # 👾 What3Topics

 **A creative 3-word topic generator powered by AI**

 Welcome to **What3Topics**, a **free and open-source** platform that transforms your ideas into concise, AI-generated topic descriptions — each expressed in **2 to 5 words**.
 Built entirely with **Static HTML, CSS, and JavaScript**, What3Topics is lightweight, fast, and simple to use — no servers, no databases, just pure web magic ⚡.